|

 interpret the ranch home site and the surrounding tallgrass prairie rangeland.
 The

-headquarters grounds were designated as a National Historic Landmark
+property was designated as a National Historic Landmark

 in 1997.